syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-template.md

 Dynamically adding template columns involves creating and inserting columns with custom templates after the grid has been initialized.
 This approach provides flexibility in presenting data in a highly customizable manner.

 The following example demonstrates how to add template column using external button click.
-In this example, the **ShipCountry** column with a [Dropdownlist](https://ej2.syncfusion.com/aspnetcore/documentation/drop-down-list/getting-started) is added in column `template`, and an icon is displayed using the `headerTemplate` for the **ShipCountry** column.
+In this example, the **ShipCountry** column with a [Dropdownlist](https://ej2.syncfusion.com/aspnetcore/documentation/drop-down-list/getting-started) is added in column `template`, and an icon is displayed in the column header by using the `headerTemplate` for the **ShipCountry** column.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}